-Availability (A): Updates will always be eventually executed
+Availability (A): Updates will always be eventually executed.
+If some nodes in our system fail, the system continues to function.

 Partition-tolerance (P): The system is tolerant to the partitioning of a process group (e.g., because of a failing network)